recloudstream/cloudstream/README.md

 ### Discord Server:

-We have a discord server that hosts our passionate community, if you wish to talk with the maintainers of this project, have questions relating to CloudStream, or just wish to hang out, then please join our discord server through the link below.
+We have a Discord server that hosts our passionate community; if you wish to talk with the project's maintainers, have questions about CloudStream, or just hang out, please join our Discord server through the link below.

 [![Discord](https://invidget.switchblade.xyz/5Hus6fM)](https://discord.gg/5Hus6fM)